 You can request a Capital One Quicksilver credit limit increase either online or by phone.
-Capital One will consider accounts for a credit limit increase if they are at least 3 months old.
-They also recommend a history of on-time payments above the minimum amount due with all creditors.
-Anyone who has received a credit line increase or decrease on their Quicksilver card in the previous 6 months is not eligible.
+New accounts opened within the past several months are generally considered ineligible.
+Capital One also recommends a history of on-time payments above the minimum amount due with all creditors.
+Anyone who has received a credit line increase or decrease on their Capital One Quicksilver in the past several months is usually not eligible.

 Log in to your Capital One online account home page.

-On the request form, enter your annual income, employment status, occupation, monthly housing payment, and maximum desired credit limit.
+- On the request form, enter your total annual income, employment status, monthly housing payment, and maximum desired credit limit.

-To request an increase by phone, call customer service at 1 (800) 955-7070.
+To request an increase by phone, call Capital One customer service at the number on the back of the card.
 From the automated phone system, choose "More Options" to hear the credit increase option.
 You will need to provide the same information as you would for an online request.

 Asking for a Capital One Quicksilver credit limit increase will not affect your credit score, as Capital One uses a soft pull for all credit limit inquiries.
+After you’ve submitted your request, Capital One generally provides a decision immediately, but if they need to review further information, it may take up to 30 days.
 If you’re approved, your new credit line will be available immediately.
-If you’re denied a credit limit increase, Capital One allows you to submit another request after six months.
-Quicksilver also offers the possibility of random automatic credit limit increases.
+If you’re denied a credit limit increase, Capital One allows you to submit another request any time you like, but your odds of approval are better if you wait six months.
+Capital One Quicksilver also offers the possibility of automatic credit limit increases for select customers.
 But there’s no guarantee when, or if, one will occur.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.